Venous Thromboembolism Assessment Model (VTEAM) study

 We will do this by testing our data collection methods at two NHS hospitals.

-This study is currently in set up.
+This study is currently in recruitment.

 |Prof Steve Goodacre||Chief Investigator||University of Sheffieldfirstname.lastname@example.org|